 Example: I need to trust my intuition with trusting, or not trusting, other people.

 Your past makes you beautiful not tainted.
 Doing the work of going back and getting closure is often the scariest, and most courageous, personal growth endeavor someone can engage.

 Ask a close friend or family member if they sense you have unfinished business.
 Those who love us often have more insight into our issues than we do.
 If they point something out, use that as motivation to get to work.
-It will be worth it!
+It will be well worth the effort!

 If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!